 These nutty-tasting seeds of Chia Pet fame can be added to salads, smoothies, stir-fries and more to give your meals an omega-3 boost.
 A tiny shake each morning on your cereal ensures you're hitting your daily quota.

 Omega-3 content: 2,205 mg per cup (canned in oil, drained)

 Add as a topper to your pizza, salad, or just serve alongside some crackers and bread with an extra dose of balsamic and red pepper flakes to get that steller source of omega-3 fatty acids.

 Tip: Ground your own or buy ground flax seeds to reap the most flaxseed benefits.
 The whole seed form is hard to digest, and grinding it beforehand makes its nutrients more bioavailable.

 Omega-3 content: 2,656 mg per ¼ cup, shelled

 Walnuts pack the most omega-3 punch of any nut or seed, and they're also high in disease-fighting antioxidants.
 This combination, according to a recent study, is highly protective against heart disease.
 The benefits of walnuts include helping reduce blood pressure and decrease inflammation in the blood vessels during times of stress.
 Toss some into salads or eat a handful as an afternoon snack.

-Omega-3 Payoff: 7,300 mg per Tbsp
+Omega-3 content: 7,258 mg per Tbsp

 While whole flaxseeds are high in omega-3s, their hard exteriors often resist digestion, meaning you don't necessarily get the nutritional bang for your buck.
 Go for the ground version (also known as flax meal), or get nearly a week's worth of the good stuff by drizzling a little of the oil onto your salad.
 Studies have found flax to be helpful for cardiovascular disease symptoms like hypertension, according to a recent study in Hypertension.